 In the US we are at 1,525,367 million US cases and 91,730 deaths with 289,392 recovered as of 1:30pm on May 19.
 I am not looking forward to reporting 1000,000 US deaths.

-May 19 Topic: Navy SEAL, now best selling author - Jack Carr on doing the work, being prepared and how to achieve personal freedom
+Main Topic: Navy SEAL Jack Carr – doing the work, being prepared and how to achieve personal freedom